Meet the Governors

 We are a very active governing body, meeting formally twice each term, but maintaining a high profile within the school at various school and fundraising events.
 Our current members are:

 |Lara Gardiner||Vice Chair|

 |Andy Jones||Teaching Staff Governor|

-Andy's association with Ivy Chimneys started when his oldest child began attending the school in 2006; joining a well-established school with a rich history of tradition and a caring ethos.
+Andy is the deputy head teacher at Ivy Chimneys.
+His association with the school started when his oldest child began attending in 2006; joining a well-established school with a rich history of tradition and a caring ethos.
 When his younger child began school Andy started teaching at Ivy Chimneys part-time, moving to full-time teaching (year 3/4) the following year.
 Since then Andy has taught every year group in the school, albeit only occasionally in EYFS, and has seen many changes in that time.
 His passion for PE and interest in science helps with his subject responsibilities and, although his children now both attend Epping St John's Secondary School, he continues to play an active role in all areas of Ivy Chimneys.
 Andy is our teacher governor and helps our governing body to gain an insight into how the school is progressing and how future plans could lead to further development.
 He is both proud and pleased to be able to say that Ivy Chimneys would still be his first choice of local school, upholding the welcoming atmosphere, traditions and character that make it a special place for staff and children alike.